2021’s Best Residency Hack

 What’s So Special About Portugal?

 First, Portugal offers a competitive residency-through-investment program.
 You can invest as little as 280,000 euros in a piece of property in this country and qualify for residency under its Golden Visa program.
-That program requires you to be physically present in Portugal a minimum of only 14 days a year.
+That program requires you to be physically present in Portugal on average only seven days a year.

 Of course, other European countries offer residency through an investment in real estate (including Spain, Ireland, Malta, and Latvia, for example), and other places in Europe qualify as low- (even lower-) tax jurisdictions.